joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/18/climate/epa-forever-chemicals-pfas-drinking-water.html

 **Passenger Ordered to Stay in Hantavirus Quarantine Despite Desire to Leave**\
-`An American from the hantavirus-infected cruise ship had wanted to depart an Omaha quarantine facility.`\
+`An American from the hantavirus-infected cruise ship, who said she had tested negative for the disease, has been ordered to remain in an Omaha quarantine facility for two more weeks.`\
 https://www.nytimes.com/2026/05/18/us/hantavirus-ship-passenger-quarantine-order.html

 **Just Tuning In to Musk’s Blockbuster Trial Against OpenAI?
 Here’s What to Know.**\